Scotland women's national football team: History

 Church documents recorded women playing football in Carstairs, Lanarkshire, in 1628.
 Scotland first played a women's international match in May 1881.
 Women's football struggled for recognition during this early period and was banned by the football authorities in 1921.
 Club sides who were interested in using their grounds for women's football were subsequently denied permission by the Scottish Football Association (SFA).
 The sport continued on an unofficial basis until the 1970s, when the ban was lifted.
 In 1971 UEFA instructed its members to take control of women's football within their territories.
 The motion was passed 31–1, but Scotland was the only member to vote against it.
 Football in Scotland has traditionally been seen as a working class and male preserve.

 Scotland's first official match, a 3–2 defeat to England, took place in November 1972.
 The team was managed by Rab Stewart.
 The 1921 ban on women's football was lifted in 1974, and the SFA assumed direct responsibility for Scottish women's football in 1998.
 Scotland have participated in most international competitions since the ban was removed.
-The team's standing has improved significantly in recent years, reaching an all-time high of 19th place in the FIFA Women's World Rankings in March 2014.
+The team reached an all-time high of 19th place in the FIFA Women's World Rankings in March 2014.
 They reached their first major tournament finals when they qualified for UEFA Women's Euro 2017.